 Getting a Stalker Out of Your SmartPhone

-Getting a stalker out of your SmartPhone (this will also pinpoint unauthorized SmartPhone access and how or which app/account has been compromised) can happen in a few ways:
+Getting a stalker out of your SmartPhone (these methods will also pinpoint ANY unauthorized SmartPhone access and how or which app/account has been compromised) can happen in a few ways:

 - Recover and restore a backup from your carrier or Smartphone manufacturer.

 - Your carrier may also have Restore or ‘Factory Reset tools available.
 This will wipe your phone and a backup will have to be re-installed or you will have to sign in and manually re-install all of your email, apps and online accounts(speak with your carrier about these options as it may be required they do this for you on site or follow particular procedures.